seanox/aspect-js/manual/en/introduction.md

 ## What is Seanox aspect-js?

-Influenced by the good experiences with JSF (Java Server Faces) in regard to function and an easy integration into the markup, arose a similar client-side full stack solution.
+Inspired by the good experiences with JSF (Java Server Faces) in terms of functionality and easy integration into the markup, the idea for a similar client-side full-stack solution with a minimalistic and lightweight approach for the implementation of single-page applications (SPAs) was born.
-Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs).

-This framework takes the declarative approach of HTML and extends this with expression language, reactivity rendering with additional attributes, object/model binding, Model View Controller, Resource Bundle (i18n), NoSQL datasource, test environment and much more.
+Seanox aspect-js takes the declarative approach of HTML and extends it with expression language, reactive rendering with additional attributes, object/model binding, model view controller, resource bundle (i18n), NoSQL datasource, test environment and much more.

 # Features
 * Easy integration in markup and JavaScript (clean code)
+  combinable with other JavaScript frameworks if they don't do the same thing do and use a different syntax
 * Lightweight implementation (requires no additional frameworks)
-* Easy to integrate and combine with other JavaScript frameworks
-  if the frameworks do not do the same or use the same syntax
 * Component based architecture
 * Modularization (supports imports at the runtime)
   component concept for smart/automatic loading of composite resources